MichaelLedger/DepictQA-Exercise/README.md

 - Launch DepictQA worker: `sh launch_worker.sh id_of_one_gpu`

+> The worker is now running on your system using MPS (Metal Performance Shaders) for GPU acceleration on your Mac.
+You don't need to specify a GPU ID since macOS handles GPU access differently from Linux systems with NVIDIA GPUs.

 You can revise the server config in _serve.yaml_.
 The url of deployed demo will be _http://{serve.gradio.host}:{serve.gradio.port}_.
 The default url is http://0.0.0.0:12345 if you do not revise _serve.yaml_.

 Note that **multiple workers can be launched simultaneously**.
 For each worker, _serve.worker.host_, _serve.worker.port_, _serve.worker.worker\_url_, and _serve.worker.model\_name_ should be unique.